MascaChapas27/Kanji-God/README.md

 ## Typical errors

 Sometimes the project will compile properly but won't run because a resource cannot be found.
 Please make sure that the structure of the project is exactly the same as in the repository: if you change names or move files you may screw everything!!

-## Additional: How to customize the files.

-TODO